dfeng/theoxfordspires/index.md

 The Oxford Spires is a specialised summer school for students aged 16 and above with an exclusive focus on Economics, Business, Law and International Affairs.
 Our aim is to provide students who hope to attend a top university with a head start!
 </p>

-## Why The Oxford Spires?
+## Why the Oxford Spires?

 It’s simple.
-Here are five reasons why The Oxford Spires is the number one choice for your summer:
+Here are five reasons why the Oxford Spires is the number one choice for your summer:

 ### A unique programme